lazy-snorlax/StoryShare/README.md

 ## Upcoming Features
 - Collections - Being able to collect stories into named collections.
 This would be useful for series of stories (e.g. Harry Potter, Game of Thrones, Percy Jackson, etc)

 - Content Tags - Tagging stories based on content and performing searches based on those tags.
-These would be separate from Genres (e.g. A story has genres of Adventure/Fantasy and tagged with Graphic Violence).
+These would be separate from Genres (e.g. A story has genres of Adventure/Fantasy and tagged with Graphic Violence)

 -  Metrics - Authors tracking audience interactions with a story (daily/weekly/monthly views) and see what stories engage audiences the most (most liked, most commented, highest word count, highest chapter count, etc)